Increasing the Ethnic Diversity of the Be the Match Registry

 The first initiative that Bill started is increasing awareness and helping to diversify and grow the Be the Match bone marrow registry to enable more patients to find a matching donor.
 During his experience with Leukemia, Bill learned that there is an urgent need to diversify the Be The Match Marrow Registry.
 Therefore, his foundation works closely with Be The Match and other organizations to support bone marrow drives in diverse communities.
 Since 2008, the William G. Pomeroy Foundation has helped organize hundreds of bone marrow drives and registered more than 26,000 people.
 These drives have already produced 80 donor/patient matches.

 Helping Communities Celebrate and Preserve Their History

 The second initiative is focused on historic research, preservation and historic and cultural heritage tourism.
 The William G. Pomeroy Foundation launched its first signage program – the New York State Historic Roadside Marker Grant Program – in 2006 to erect markers at historically important locations in towns and villages within Onondaga County, New York.
 In 2010, the program expanded to include the New York counties of Cayuga, Cortland, Madison, and Oswego as eligible grant recipients.
 The program then added Erie and Genesee County in 2011.
 In April 2012, the program expanded to all municipalities and 501(c)(3) organizations as eligible grant recipients.
-Since the program’s inception, the Foundation has grown to six historic signage programs, funding close to 800 markers & plaques in New York State and beyond, all the way to Alaska.
+Since the program’s inception, the Foundation has grown to six historic signage programs, funding over 800 markers & plaques in New York State and beyond, all the way to Alaska.